-The Crown focuses on Queen Elizabeth II as a 25-year-old newlywed faced with the daunting prospect of leading the world's most famous monarchy while forging a relationship with legendary Prime Minister, Sir Winston Churchill.
-The British Empire is in decline, the political world is in disarray, and a young woman takes the throne....a new era is dawning.
-Peter Morgan's masterfully researched scripts reveal the Queen's private journey behind the public facade with daring frankness.
-Prepare to be welcomed into the coveted world of power and privilege and behind locked doors in Westminster and Buckingham Palace....the leaders of an empire await.Written by
+This show focuses on Queen Elizabeth II as a young newlywed faced with leading the world's most famous monarchy, while forging a relationship with legendary Prime Minister Sir Winston Churchill.
+The British Empire is in decline, the political world is in disarray, but a new era is dawning.
+Peter Morgan's masterfully researched scripts reveal the Queen's private journey behind the public façade with daring frankness.
+Prepare to see into the coveted world of power and privilege behind the locked doors of Westminster and Buckingham Palace.Written by

 569 of 621 people found this review helpful.

 Was this review helpful to you?